Chairs, President, & Board

-Glenn Hubbard is dean and Russell L. Carson Professor of Finance and Economics at Columbia Business School.
+Glenn Hubbard is the Russell L. Carson Professor of Finance and Economics and Dean emeritus at Columbia Business School.
 Mr. Hubbard received his BA and BS degrees summa cum laude from the University of Central Florida and also holds AM and PhD degrees in economics from Harvard University.

 In addition to writing more than 100 scholarly articles in economics and finance, Mr. Hubbard is the author of three popular textbooks, as well as co-author of The Aid Trap: Hard Truths About Ending Poverty, Balance: The Economics of Great Powers From Ancient Rome to Modern America, and Healthy, Wealthy, and Wise: Five Steps to a Better Health Care System.
 His commentaries appear in Business Week, the Wall Street Journal, the New York Times, the Financial Times, the Washington Post, Nikkei, and the Daily Yomiuri, as well as on television and radio.